-9.7 Paragraph 47 of the 2012 National Planning Policy Framework places a responsibility on every local planning authority to plan for their full objectively assessed housing need.
+- 9.7 Paragraph 47 of the 2012 National Planning Policy Framework places a responsibility on every local planning authority to plan for their full objectively assessed housing need.
 This is achieved by identifying an Objectively Assessed Need figure (OAN) for housing and then exploring opportunities available to deliver it through planning policy.
 The OAN is determined using nationally applicable guidance to consider a wide range of evidence on demographics, economic potential and local housing market circumstances to arrive at a recommended level that would allow the needs arising from both demographic change and a growing economy to be realised.
-The recommendation informs the basis of a specific housing requirement which is established within the Local Plan.

-- 9.8 Housing land comes forward on sites that have been specifically allocated in a Local Plan and on sites that were not known about at the time of plan preparation.
+The recommendation informs the basis of a specific housing requirement which is established within the Local Plan. - 9.8 Housing land comes forward on sites that have been specifically allocated in a Local Plan and on sites that were not known about at the time of plan preparation.
 In both cases planning applications must be approved before development can commence.
 Applications are assessed in accordance with policies in the Development Management DPD. - 9.9 In early 2013 the Council commissioned Turley Associates to provide an OAN for Lancaster district.
 An initial report was published in January 2014; the emerging recommendation informed the "Strategic Options" Consultation in summer 2014.
-In early 2015 the Council recommissioned Turley Associates to reconsider their recommendation in light of newly released demographic information (household projections from the CLG)30.
+In early 2015 the Council recommissioned Turley Associates to reconsider their recommendation in light of newly released demographic information (household projections from the CLG)29.
 In October 2015 Turleys updated their recommendation on housing requirements, providing an OAN of between 650 and 700 dwellings per annum and a total of between 13,500 and 14,000 over the plan period.
-This recommendation informed the "People Homes and Jobs" Consultation in October 201531. - 9.10 In February 2016 after a period of much challenge and reflection on the correctness or otherwise of the Turley OAN recommendation the Council formally decided that the recommendation had established the evidence base upon which the Local Plan should be prepared. - 9.11 The determination of an OAN provides a recommendation on an area's need for housing based at a point in time32.
-Planning policy must then establish the ability of that area to deliver the need having regard to the available supply, deliverability and the sustainable capacity of the area in the context of the constraints established in national planning policy, and having regard to any cross-boundary un-met need.
-Through this process a housing requirement is established.
+This recommendation informed the "People Homes and Jobs" Consultation in October 201530. - 9.10 In February 2016 after a period of much challenge and reflection on the correctness or otherwise of the Turley OAN recommendation the Council formally decided that the recommendation had established the evidence base upon which the Local Plan should be prepared.